- Near 15th Avenue North and Albrecht Boulevard

 - Connected to West Dining Center by tunnels (meal plan required for all residents)

-Sevrinson is the home of the Engineering and Architecture House, which offers a special living environment to students with majors in the College of Engineering and Architecture.
+Sevrinson is the home of the Engineering Community, which offers a special living environment to students with majors in the College of Engineering.
 Sevrinson is also home to the Business Community, offering additional learning opportunities for students in the College of Business.
-More information about the E and A and Business Communities, as well as other special living environments, may be found here.
+More information about the Engineering Business Communities, as well as other special living environments, may be found here.